-We appreciate your patience as we make adjustments to protect the health and safety of our members and staff while working to continue to serve you.
+We appreciate your patience as we have made adjustments to follow guidelines and protect the health and safety of our members and staff.

 Branches are open for drive-thru and appointment-only services.